Alpha Bank seals deal to sell bad debt portfolio

-ATHENS, July 1 (Reuters) - Alpha Bank, Greece’s fourth-largest lender, has agreed to sell a portfolio of bad loans worth 1.1 billion euros to Poseidon Financial Investor DAC, an entity financed by funds managed by U.S. investment manager Fortress Group affiliates, it said on Wednesday.
+ATHENS (Reuters) - Alpha Bank (ACBr.AT), Greece’s fourth-largest lender, has agreed to sell a portfolio of bad loans worth 1.1 billion euros to Poseidon Financial Investor DAC, an entity financed by funds managed by U.S. investment manager Fortress Group affiliates, it said on Wednesday.

 Three sources familiar with the matter told Reuters last month that Alpha Bank was close to finalising the deal.